Last updated: August 2023. Review date: August 2024

 5.1 Extenuating Circumstances are circumstances that are exceptional or unforeseen and are over and above the course of everyday experience.
 They may include:

-ii. the death or serious illness of a close family member or dependent
+- the death or serious illness of a close family member or dependent (a death certificate must be provided)

-iv. disability i.e. where the student’s disability comes to light for the first time at assessment (for long standing/ on-going conditions see 1.1 above)
+- disability i.e. where the student’s disability comes to light for the first time at assessment (for long standing/ on-going conditions see 4.1 above)

-viii. unavoidable absence from domicile – e.g. eviction;
+- unavoidable absence from domicile – e.g. eviction

 5.2 Circumstances that will not normally be considered as Extenuating Circumstances include:

-i. minor illnesses (such as coughs and colds);
+- minor illnesses (such as coughs, colds and Covid-19)

-iii. inadequate planning preventing completion or submission of coursework;
+- inadequate planning preventing completion or submission of coursework

-iv. stress and panic attacks caused by examinations (that are not diagnosed as an illness or already documented by Student Wellbeing Service);
+- stress and panic attacks caused by examinations (that are not diagnosed as an illness or already documented by Student Wellbeing Service)

-vi. personal or domestic events, such as moving house or attending a wedding;
+- personal or domestic events, such as moving house or attending a wedding

-vii. ongoing position of being a carer for a family member or friend (however unexpected illness or an emergency of the person cared for would be considered under 5.1 above);
+- ongoing position of being a carer for a family member or friend (however unexpected illness or an emergency of the person cared for would be considered under 5.1 above)

-ix. travel arrangements, including scheduled public transport strikes;
+- travel arrangements, including scheduled public transport strikes

-x. consequences of paid employment or voluntary work which are not part of the substantive Programme of study;
+- consequences of paid employment or voluntary work which are not part of the substantive Programme of study

 6. Supporting Evidence

-6.1 Students are responsible for providing acceptable and sufficient evidence in support of their EC claim.
+6.1 Students are responsible for providing acceptable and sufficient evidence in support of their Extenuating Circumstances claim.
 The University will not make enquiries to obtain evidence on their behalf.
 Evidence must be relevant, legible and in English.
 Evidence obtained overseas which is written in another language must be accompanied by a certified translation.
+Evidence obtained overseas will not be accepted without the certified translation.

 6.3 Any costs incurred in supplying evidence are the responsibility of the student.